tballison/tika-gui-v2/README.md

 This is not part of the Apache Tika project.

 # Getting Started
-Download the .zip file in the releases section for your operating system.
+Download the .zip file in the [releases section](https://github.com/tballison/tika-gui-v2/releases) for your operating system.

 ## Windows
  * Unzip then run `tika-gui.bat`

 ## Mac
- * Unzip then run `./tika-gui-mac.sh`
+ * Unzip then run `./tika-gui-mac-x86.sh` or `./tika-gui-mac-aarch64.sh`

 *NOTE* I've been able to run the mac distro on a mac aarch64.
 There's a warning about javafx stuff, but it seems to work

 ## Linux
  * Unzip then `./tika-gui.sh`